 After breakfast, you will be driving north out of the Kathmandu Valley to Syabrubesi via Dhunche.
 This scenic drive through the mountainous terrain gives you an ample time to observe the scenic villages of Dhunche and Syabrubesi.
 Also, enjoy the Himalayan views of Ganesh Himal, Langtang Ri, Langtang Lirung, Naya Kangma, Dorje Lakpa, and various other mountains.
 You will be passing one of the important Hydro Projects of Nepal, the Trishuli Hydro Project along the way.
 Overnight in a tea house in Syabrubesi.

 After breakfast, you commence your trek as you cross the Bhote Koshi River and follow the Langtang River.
 This trail gradually ascends through the dense bamboo forest.
-You ascend close to 1000 meters on the third day as the popular Lama Hotel is located at an altitude of nearly 2500 meters.
-The destination for the third day is the Lama Hotel.
+You ascend close to 1000 meters on the third day as the popular Lama Hotel is located at an altitude of nearly 2470 meters.
 Overnight in a tea house in Lama Hotel.

 Today you ascend almost 900 meters as you reach the Langtang Village.
 The trekking route follows the route of ‘Ghoda Tabela’ which in Nepali means the 'Horse Stable'.
 Leaving the stable, you move on and the trail becomes quite even as you pass the beautiful scenery watching the Himalayan Yaks grazing on the field.
 Langtang Village is one of the oldest villages in Nepal and the view of breathtaking Himalayas from Langtang is quite famous.
 Overnight in a tea house in Langtang.